13 Days |

 After your delicious breakfast, you will check out from the hotel.
-Then we will transfer you to railway station for your Mysore train.
+Then we will transfer you to the railway station for your Mysore train.
 Upon arrival, you will be greeted by an executive who will transfer you to the hotel.
 Mysore is well-known for its majestic palaces, Dussehra festival celebrations, and rich cultural diversity.
 From 14th century to 1947, it was the capital city of the Mysore Princely Kingdom.

 In the afternoon, we will take you on an exploration tour of the city.
-Firstly, you will visit Mysore Palace which was originally built by Maharaja of Mysore.
+Firstly, you will visit Mysore Palace which was originally built by the King of Mysore.
 The palace has magnificent architecture, domes, turrets, archways, and beautiful sculptures.
 The next attraction up your list is the Art Gallery.
 It showcases an exquisite collection of 2000 artworks by renowned artists.
 Ancient war weaponry, artifacts and musical instruments are also displayed here.

 We will drive you to the Chamundi Hills for a visit to Chamundeshwari Temple.
 Chamundi Hills offers scenic city views.
-The temple is dedicated to goddess durga and has a flight of 1000 steps leading up to the 3000-foot summit of the hill.
+The temple is dedicated to goddess Durga and has a flight of 1000 steps leading up to the 3000-foot summit of the hill.
 On your way back, we will take you to visit the Nandi bull which is made from granite and located on the 800th step on the hill in front of a small Shiva temple.

 In the evenings, you could take an optional tour of Brindavan gardens and krishnarajasagar Dam.
-Brindavan gardens are sprawling lush green gardens which is famous for its musical fountains shows.
+Brindavan gardens are sprawling lush green gardens which are famous for its musical fountains shows.
 Krishnarajasagar dam is built over river Kaveri and is an exceptionally beautiful site.
 The dam site is bestowed with stunning gardens and expansive water bodies.
-We will then take you tp your quarters for an overnight stay in Mysore.
+We will then take you to your quarters for an overnight stay in Mysore.

 Highlights: Mysore - Visit the Mysore palace, art gallery, Chamundi hill, Nandi bull, etc.

 After your nutritious breakfast the next day, we will take you on a full day sightseeing tour to Belur, Halebid, and Sravanbelgola.
-Belur is a finest instance of Hoysala architecture and was once a capital city of Hoysala Empire.
+Belur is a finest instance of Hoysala architecture and was once the capital city of Hoysala Empire.
 It has Chennakesava Vishnu temple which was completed in 103 years and marks the victory of King Vishnuvardhana over the mighty Cholas.
-The temple comprises of intricately designed sculptures of elephants, lions, horses and scenes from Indian legends.
+The temple comprises intricately designed sculptures of elephants, lions, horses and scenes from Indian legends.

 Halebid city derives its name from the word Dwara-Samudra which means entrance of an ocean.
 Kedareshwara and Hoysaleshawara temples are its main attractions.
 The temple walls depicts scenes from hindu mythology and dancing damsels.
 We will take you to Sravanbelgola which is a Jain temple and their important pilgrimage destination.
-Next you will visit Gommateshvara Bahubali statue which is also an important Jain pilgrimage centre.
-This massive statue could be seen from 25 kms away.
+Next you will visit Gommateshvara Bahubali statue which is also an important Jain pilgrimage center.
+This massive statue could be seen from 25kms away.
 It is a religious hot-spot and attracts hundreds of worshippers.

 After your excursion tour, we will take you back to your quarters in Mysore for an overnight stay.